 I did various sketches, stitched together after Pieter De Hooch, 2013

-Here is a detail of the actual painting
+Here is the actual painting

-And then this one, below, by Pascal Adolphe Jean Dagnan-Bouveret (1852-1929) , called ” In the Forest”.
+And then there is this one, below, by Pascal Adolphe Jean Dagnan-Bouveret (1852-1929) , called ” In the Forest”.
 Workmen have paused from a hard job of some kind in a the forest and a woman has evidently brought them some food.
-A young man who can play well has all of them rapt and dreaming and enjoying the melody, which might be serious of sad.
+A young man who can play well has all of them rapt and dreaming and enjoying the melody, which might be serious or sad.
 This also has an intimacy I like and and a certain contemplative quality that music is so good at engendering.

 The Eastman Johnson violinist shows a a very relaxed African American man entrancing a family of relatively poor people who have chores to do, but who apparently have time to listen to him play for them.
 Given that this is not long after the Civil War this is an unusually inclusive image and one that has no prejudice in it, which is true of Johnson’s work in general.
-Called “Fiddling his Way”, the earlier version of this work showed a white violinist.
-He added an old woman too, the enraptured boys grandmother, who is washing a pot or dish.
-The white and African American violinists are both equal in sympathy and welcome in the house.
+Called “Fiddling his Way”, the earlier version of this work showed a “white” violinist.
+He added an old woman too, the enraptured boy’s grandmother, who is washing a pot or dish.
+The “white” and African American violinists are both equal in sympathy and welcome in the house.
 I assume this man is a freed slave and is heading north.
 The underground railway is no longer needed, but perhaps these folks were among those who helped many get north at risk to themselves.

 These are all great works where the focus is on music eliciting the common feelings of ordinary people.
 David Wilkie’s “the Blind Fiddler” does this too.
-There are other great works about violin’s and violinists, like Ingres great drawing of Paganini, or Anders Zorn’s depiction of the violinist Hins Anders, as well as some by TerBorch, Degas, Tarbell others.
+There are other great works about violin’s and violinists, like Ingres great drawing of Paganini, or Anders Zorn’s depiction of the violinist Hins Anders, as well as some by TerBorch, Degas, Tarbell and others.
 But these latter show only individuals and miss the social sharing that is so common with good music.
 My drawings and painting is really humble by comparison with Forbes or Johnson.
 But it is a dear theme and one I have come to love.

-Incidentally I came across this quote from Stapleton Kearns, a contemporary painter of landscapes.
+Incidentally, I came across this quote from Stapleton Kearns, a contemporary painter of landscapes.
 He notes that if one wishes to paint one must work very hard just like learning the violin.
 The idea that learning an instrument is very much like learning painting is very accurate.

 “I always tell workshop students that learning to paint is no more difficult than learning to play the violin.
 They are always shocked to hear that.
 Some of them have decided to paint en plein air (as they call it) because they have supposed it would be easier.
 Again I am not talking about you, anyone you know or have ever met, I mean those bad people who are far away, those whose taxes should be raised.
 Painting is wicked hard.
 No one would ever bother with it except that it is so much fun and perpetually interesting.
 I believe it takes about ten years working full time to become a competent painter.
 That doesn’t mean you shouldn’t paint if you have less time, it is fun and rewarding.
 But you wouldn’t imagine you could learn to play the violin adequately in less time would you?
 Still many of my workshop students expect a hundred pounds of progress for ten pounds of application.
 I love em, but they need to be realistic about the effort it will take.
 Even the most brilliant teacher can’t make that hurdle go away, that is just the way it is.”